The juggle between Power and Economy

 Balance.
 We are all looking for a sense of balance.
 This is especially true of the cars we drive every day.
-It may not seem like it but, when a car is designed, all manner of conflicting requirements have to be balanced to create a vehicle that will do most things well and nothing badly.
-Engines, for example, are designed to offer a balance of power, economy, longevity, and refinement.
-After a certain point is reached, you improve one to the detriment of one of the others.
-The manufacturers should therefore reach a perfect balance between power and economy for every engine leaving their factory.
+It may not seem like it, but car designers try to balance all manners of conflicting requirements.
+They do this to create a vehicle that will do most things well and nothing badly.
+For example, they design engines to offer a balance of power, economy, longevity, and refinement.
+After you reach a certain point, you improve one to the detriment of one of the others.
+The manufacturers should, therefore, reach a perfect balance between power and economy for every engine leaving their factory.
 But do they?
-More often than not, no.
+More often than not, no, they don’t.

-In theory, how difficult can it be to write the software that controls the car’s electronic control unit (ECU) to give the best compromise between power and economy?
-As it turns out, this is the easy part, but there is a fly in the ointment.
+Car designers write software that controls the car’s electronic control unit (ECU).
+Now, how difficult can it be in theory to write software that gives the best compromise between power and economy?
+Can there not be software that creates a balance between power and economy?
+Unfortunately, there is a fly in the ointment when it comes to writing such software.
 Not all engines are the same.
 Try as they might, manufacturers cannot economically mass-produce millions of engines to the exact same tolerances.
-There will always be small differences in the clearances, the way the components work together, and the resultant power and economy of each engine.
+There will always be small differences in many aspects of the engine that will resultant in the fluctuation of power and economy of each engine.

-Therefore, one “perfect” set of ECU instructions cannot be written, because that set will only work “perfectly” on a few engines and less optimally on the others.
+Therefore, one “perfect” set of ECU instructions cannot be written.
+Why not?
+Well, that set will only work “perfectly” on a few engines and less optimally on the others.
 These software programs are therefore also a compromise.
-They are written in such a way to make allowance for the small differences between the engines coming off the production line – a one-size-fits-all compromise, if you like.
-In this way, the manufacture is assured that all the engines they manufacture will produce more or less the right amount of power within an acceptable range of fuel consumption.
-It makes sense that your car’s ECU settings can therefore be improved for your specific engine.
+They make allowance for the small differences between the engines coming off the production line.
+It is a one-size-fits-all compromise if you like.
+This gives the manufacturer a certain surety regarding the engines they produce.
+They know that these engines have basically a sufficient amount of power within an acceptable range of fuel consumption.
+It, therefore, makes sense that your car’s ECU settings can be improved for your specific engine.